-Certainly, in different households the needs can vary, depending on preferences and budget.
+Certainly, in different households, the needs can vary, depending on preferences and budget.
 However, the main idea is to buy them beforehand, as they can be stored for relatively long periods of time.

 Additional Ways to Save Money

-Low-cost shopping is an essential but not the only way to celebrate a holiday without breaking the family budget.
+Low-cost shopping is essential but not the only way to celebrate a holiday without breaking the family budget.
 There are certain tricks that may help you make holiday meals more frugal.
 Here are some of them:

-- Plan you portions.
+- Plan your portions.

 Buy as much food as your guests will really need.
-For example, when buying a turkey, calculate its weight on the basis of one and a half pound per person.
+For example, when buying a turkey, calculate its weight on the basis of one and a half-pound per person.
 Add the weight of leftovers that will be of great use during several days after the celebration.
 The sandwiches with them will support the festive mood.